-We will work together with the Local Authority to help safeguard and promote the child/young person's safety and welfare.
+We will work together with the Local Authority to help safeguard and promote the pupil/student's safety and welfare.

 We will assist the Local Authority in their assessments and work as a partner to offer advice and support to the child and carers involved in the arrangement.